geiszla/iManchesterToolbox/README.md

 1. Open project folder inside Visual Studio Code by clicking File > "Open Folder..." or by right clicking on the folder in Windows Explorer and clicking "Open with Code".
 2. If terminal is not open in the bottom of the text editor pane open it by selecting View > "Integrated Terminal" menu option.
 3. Enter `npm install -g rollup nodemon` to install these node utilities globally.
-4. In the terminal enter `yarn start` to start the server.
+4. In the terminal enter `yarn run client` to start the server.

 #### Start editing
 1. In Visual Studio Code click on the "+" icon in the terminal pane to open a new terminal.
-2. Enter `yarn run edit` to start monitoring the changes in code and automatically bundle the application.
+2. Enter `yarn run client` to start monitoring the changes in code and automatically bundle the application.
 3. Before every git push use the previously set up key shortcut to lint the current file and fix syntactic and semantic errors in JavaScript files (may have to run the command multiple times to fix all issues).
 4. Fix other issues, which couldn't be automatically solved, reported by the previous command.
 5. Repeat linting with all modified files.